This HTML version of Think Complexity, 2nd Edition is provided for convenience, but it is not the best format of the book.

 speed, because the world is not perfect.

 eps determines the magnitude of the relative error; for example, if

 eps is 0.02,

-- Then speed is bounded between 0 and
+- Speed is bounded between 0 and

 speed_limit, which is